evan-forbes/wand/README.md

 # wand

-THE simplest, most "anti-framework" command line interface making tool for go.
-Wand iterates through some slice of strings, and if one of those strings is assigned to a spell (a sub command), then it will run that spell's Cast method.
+THE simplest, most "anti-framework" command line interface making tool for go. wand.Run iterates through some slice of strings, and if one of those strings is assigned to a spell (a sub command), then it will run that spell's Cast method.

 ## Usage